Y-LyN-10/pwny-bracelet/software.md

 ESP8266 firmware (written in *lua* or *arduino*):
 - Wire (read data from the accelerometer)
-- HTTP server to stream the data
+- TCP server to stream the data

 The software has to:
 - receive and store raw data from the device (*node.js* web server)